andreaspawlik/rasa_chatbot/README.md

 ## Getting Started

+### Requirement

 - python 3.7 or 3.8
 - pandas
 - rasa 3.1 ([Here for step-by-step installation](https://rasa.com/docs/rasa/installation/))
 - fuzzywuzzy: `pip install fuzzywuzzy`

+### Starting the bot

+Code has been only setup locally.

+1. Start the action server:
+  1. Navigate to your rasa directory.
+  2. `rasa run actions` .
+This starts the server for the custom action.
+Keep this tab open and running when testing the bot.
+  3. Open a second terminal and start the bot by `rasa shell`.
+  4. You can now chat with the bot. :)